Designing-Hope/designing-hope.github.io/index.md

 #### Print Format

 There’s only a handful of printed copies circulating in communites, and that’s on purpose.
 This book was created to be shared.
-Want a copy for your community?

 <a href="https://forms.gle/MLsNfY6AZ4gTZ9QK7" class="btn">Request Book &rsaquo;</a>